Explore the Famous Castles of German Royalty

 Anyone planning to visit Hohenschwangau should set aside enough time to visit all the rooms within the castle including the big ballroom, called “Heroes Hall”; the oriental room, which was designed with Moorish, Grecian, and Turkish style influences; the Hohenstaufen Zimmer, the king’s dressing room; The Berchta room, Queen Mary’s writing room; and the Tasso room, the king’s bedroom.

-Possibly one of the most regal castles in the country with impeccable views, Hohenzollern Castle, which towers above the land atop Mount Hohenzollern, was first constructed in the 11th century.
+Possibly one of the most regal castles in the country with impeccable views, Hohenzollern Castle, situated atop Mount Hohenzollern, was first constructed in the 11th century.
 Many of the remains of the original castle were ruined throughout the century; the current structure was built in the 19th century by King Frederick William IV of Prussia.
+For many centuries, Hohenzollern Castle was home to the royal Hohenzollern family.
 Although the castle is privately owned, it has been converted into a museum that houses valuable remnants of history, including the crown worn by Prussian kings.
-For many centuries, Hohenzollern Castle was home to the royal Hohenzollern family.
-Today, visitors can find the castle by traveling 30 miles outside of Stuttgart.
+Vsitors can find the castle by traveling 30 miles outside of Stuttgart.

 Neuschwanstein is arguably one of Germany’s most visited castles and certainly one of the most photographed.
 Like Hohenschwangau Castle, this Schloss is located outside Fussen in the Bavarian Alps.
 And unlike many castles in Germany, Neuschwanstein was not used for defense; rather, it was a place of luxury for King Ludwig II of Bavaria.
 So enchanting and fairy-tale-like is this castle that it inspired Walt Disney during the creation of the animated classic Sleeping Beauty.
 Today, visitors can explore the many floors throughout the castle and swoon over the beauty of each painting and chandelier along the way.

 Signup for Vacation Deals